ubasellini/EDSD2020-population-projections/README.md

 ### Day 2
 - The cohort component method: projection of a two-sex closed population

+### Day 3
+- Matrix projections: two-sex closed population
+- Dynamic visualizations: animategraphics, gganimate & .gifs
+- Introduction to shiny apps

 ## Acknowledgments
 I thank my EDSD professor Guy J. Abel for teaching a wonderful course in 2016.
 The materials of this course are inspired by his classes and Chapter 6 of Preston et al. (2001).
+Special thanks also to Marília R. Nepomuceno for providing me with useful suggestions.

 ## References